Flet/mixcoffee/README.md

 # mixcoffee

-Dahsboard and API for our friendly neighborhood coffee fund.
+Dashboard and API for our friendly neighborhood coffee fund.

 ## Install